Call free on 0800 694 5566 Open 24 hours a day.

 Applying for a loan with a CCJ

 Having a CCJ on your credit file may impact your ability to get credit, as lenders may not be confident you can make repayments.
-Depending on the lender and how much you want to borrow, it may still be possible, though you may face unfavourable terms such as higher rates.
+Depending on the lender and how much you want to borrow, it may still be possible to take out loans with a CCJ.
+Though you may face unfavourable terms – like higher rates.

 Even if you have a CCJ, there are various ways you can improve your credit rating.
 Read our blog to find out more.